 More than likely, your pup’s metabolism is just slowing down with age, or they’re less active and burning fewer calories.

 Combating this is as simple as reducing the amount you feed or switching to a lower calorie diet.
 There could, though, be a thyroid issue or other chronic illness, so once again, consult with your vet.

 Stubbornness might be a part of your dog’s personality, but a sudden spurt of unresponsiveness could be a signal of hearing loss.
 This might be due to age or from an infection in the ear, so be sure to get a vet to check it out.

-If it is determined your dog is losing their hearing, starting in on teaching hand signals can help to increase your dog’s confidence in the face of a scary event, and provide you a means of communication should your dog go completely deaf.
+If it is determined your dog is losing their hearing, starting on teaching hand signals can help to increase your dog’s confidence in the face of a scary event, and provide you with a means of communication should your dog go completely deaf.

 No one ever digs their dog’s breath, but if it starts to get exceptionally funky, your pooch could be suffering from dental disease.

-Caring for your dog’s chompers is just as important as brushing your own teeth; putting off doggie dental care could see you shelling out big bucks for dental surgery at a veterinary hospital, if your old pup is even a candidate for surgery.
+Caring for your dog’s chompers is just as important as brushing your own teeth.
+Putting off doggie dental care could see you shelling out big bucks for dental surgery at a veterinary hospital – if your old pup is even a candidate for surgery.

 Brush your dog’s teeth regularly, and in between cleanings, give your dog dental chews.

 Taking care of an aging dog doesn’t require too much extra work, provided you are on the lookout for any signs of distress.